CapitaLand Investment's ESG Policies

 Clear policies and guidelines on how to handle workplace harassment and grievances are in place, while our zero-tolerance policy against fraud, bribery and corruption (FBC) extends to our business dealings with third-party service providers and vendors.
 CapitaLand also put in place policies and procedures such as Group Procurement, Anti-Money Laundering and Countering Terrorism Financing, Supply Chain Code of Conduct, Vendor Controlled List, Financial Authority Limits, Corporate Gifts and Concessionary Offers policies, etc. together with FBC Risk Management Policy implemented to help detect and prevent FBC risks.

-CapitaLand Tax Strategy
+Tax Strategy

 CapitaLand has put in place Tax Strategy documents to set out CapitaLand Investment approach to its management of its global tax affairs.
-Click here to find out more about the Group Tax Strategy and here for UK Tax Strategy.
+Click here to find out more about the CLI Group Tax Strategy and here for UK Tax Strategy.

 You may also be interested in